Tuberculosis-Public-Health-Lab/Particulate-pollutants-impact-on-tuberculosis-activation-and-transmission-risks/README.md

 For those interested in academic inquiries or desiring further elaboration on our study, we kindly request that you correspond with the custodians of the data and R code.
 Below, you will find the pertinent contact details for the principal investigator:

-Dr. Bilin Tao, Ph.D. in Epidemiology and Biostatistics, with a specialized focus on Environmental and Molecular Genetic Epidemiology.
+Bilin Tao, Ph.D. in Epidemiology and Biostatistics, with a specialized focus on Environmental and Molecular Genetic Epidemiology.

 Office Addresses: